The Quarry (park): Victoria Avenue

-Opposite the School Boathouse is the remains of a wooden post used by a ferry crossing the river.In 1900, there were two ferry boats working on the River Severn in the Quarry, with the other operating across the river where Porthill Suspension Bridge has been sited since 1922.
+Opposite the School Boathouse is the remains of a wooden post used by a ferry crossing the river.
+In 1900, this was one of two ferry boats operating on the River Severn in the Quarry, the other one being located across the river where Porthill Suspension Bridge has been sited since 1922.

 Other features and culture

 A bust of Percy Thrower in the Dingle gardens of The Quarry, Shrewsbury.

 There are numerous memorial benches and plaques within the Dingle.

 Of special interest is a bust of the gardening broadcaster Percy Thrower, who for many years was also the Parks Superintendent for Shrewsbury.

 According to local legend, the Dingle is haunted by the ghost of Mrs Foxall, a local woman who was burnt at the stake nearby in the sixteenth century as punishment for witchcraft and murder.

 Events

 Shrewsbury Flower Show

 The Shrewsbury Flower Show is an annual event held in mid-August over two days (in recent times Friday and Saturday) within The Quarry.
 The show is organised by the Shropshire Horticultural Society and is one of the largest events of its type in the United Kingdom.
 It is also one of the longest-running shows in the country and featured in the 2005 Guinness Book of Records as the 'longest-running flower show" in the world.'